Essential Travel Tips for Women

 These are my personal health and beauty travel tips.
 I know as women we are all so different when it comes to our bodies and our ideas about personal care.
 This is what works for me, feel free to take it or leave it.

 Many of us women experience digestive problems.
 Much of it is due to stress or when our bodies are out of balance.
 Travel can be hard on our tummies and I’m not just talking about traveller’s diarrhea.
 Change of diet plays a big role in this.
 We are warned not to eat raw fruits and veg while travelling.
 This can be hard on your body if you are used to eating your greens daily.
 We end up carbing-out, eating too much rice and noodles or overcooked and fried foods to try stay safe.
 As a long term traveller, this totally does not work for me.
-I eat tons of raw foods and am feeling great.
+I personally eat tons of fresh raw foods, properly cleaned of course.
+After all this time I really haven't had any issues.
 I’m still careful in restaurants.
 I skip the wet limp garnish on the side of my plate.
 Instead, I head over to the outdoor markets and stock up on fresh local fruits and veggies.
 Use your common sense.
-Don’t buy fruit sitting next to the raw meat baking in the sun all day.
+Don’t buy fruit sitting next to the raw meat, baking in the sun all day.
 Don’t buy veggies in the alleyway with raw sewage flowing down the street.
 I wash everything a few times with bottled water.
 I chop everything up and then give it one more wash before eating it.
 If I have a kettle I will pour boiling water over things that will not wilt, like carrots or a whole melon.

 Pure coconut oil is your best friend.
 It is so nourishing for sun-damaged skin and hair.
 It is a natural anti-fungal so it is also great for rashes and skin issues.